 What To Do Before You Start Saving

-With your newly found income it is always tempting to live a luxurious life style and many people fall into this trap often leaving with debts and nothing to show for their years in the Middle East.
+With your newly found income, it is always tempting to live a luxurious lifestyle and many people fall into this trap often leaving with debts and nothing to show for their years in the Middle East.
 Try not to be one of them.
 I’m not saying you should not have a good time, just don’t get into debt over it and never allow yourself to get in a position where you do not pay off your credit card in full at the end of every month.
 Have a plan.
 For your plan to be effective it must be clearly defined in terms of what you are going to do and by when.
 You must remain committed to it.
 Finance will only be part of this plan but it is an important part as most plans need money to finance them.

 If you don’t already have sufficient cash in an offshore bank account to cover at least 3 months expenses but preferably 6, then you should continue to save money until you are at that level.
 This is your emergency fund.

-Depending on where you come from, employee rights and practise may be very different from your home country, so you need this emergency fund as a form of self-insurance against the unexpected : loss of income, emergency flights home for you and your family; car repairs, sudden unforeseen expenses etc.
+Depending on where you come from, employee rights and practice may be very different from your home country, so you need this emergency fund as a form of self-insurance against the unexpected: loss of income, emergency flights home for you and your family; car repairs, sudden unforeseen expenses etc.